giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 psutil 7.2.0 introduces two new APIs for **C heap introspection**, designed specifically to catch these kinds of native leaks.
-They give you a window directly into the underlying platform allocator (e.g. glibc's malloc), letting you track how much memory the C layer is actually consuming.
+They give you a window directly into the underlying platform allocator (e.g. glibc's malloc), letting you track how much memory the C layer actually allocates.

 These C functions bypass Python entirely.
 They don't reflect Python object memory, arenas, pools, or anything managed by